-On behalf of the Company, I would like to thank my fellow Directors, contractors and consultants that have worked on the Project during the year.
+On behalf of the Company, I would like to thank my fellow Directors, contractors and consultants that have worked on the prefeasibility study during the year.
 Their collective efforts have further enhanced the value of the project and the Company is well positioned to gain the maximum value for shareholders.

-Aphrodite's Directors look forward to seeing you at the AGM, if you are able to attend, and further updating you on the Company's plans.
+Aphrodite's Directors look forward to seeing you at the AGM, if you are able to attend, and further updating you on the Company's plans including the planned merger with Spitfire Materials Limited.